 Also of interest is that North Chicago has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in North Chicago telecommute to their jobs.
-Overall, about 17.23% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 North Chicago is an extremely ethnically-diverse city.
 The people who call North Chicago home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in North Chicago, accounting for 35.92% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in North Chicago, accounting for 38.63% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of North Chicago residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in North Chicago include German, Irish, Polish, Italian, and English.
+Important ancestries of people in North Chicago include German, Irish, English, Italian, and Polish.

 The most common language spoken in North Chicago is English.
 Other important languages spoken here include Spanish and Chinese.